 Although Hakomi’s first allegiance is to the principles, it is not without theory.
 Hakomi therapists draw from a few major areas of theory.systems theory, which has to do with ideas about how complex systems—such as human beings—grow and change (or don’t).
 Another is character theory, which has to do with ideas about how aspects of our character or personal style develop and why.
 A third has to do with the conditions necessary to befriend unconscious parts of our experience; a fourth has to do with the role of bodily experience (sensations, images, etc.) in helping to bring these parts of our experience into awareness.

 The principles and theories just described come together beautifully in the Hakomi method.
 Part of Ron Kutz’s genius, I believe, was the development of a unique set of tools or techniques that bring both the principles and theory to life in a therapy session.
 By this I mean that the method—the activity of the therapy session—is an expression of both the gentleness and respect inherent in the principles, and the ideas about how people work, that are expressed in the theory.
 This congruence gives a seamless quality to the experience.

-© Copyright 2009 by Jaffy Phillips, MA, therapist in Northampton, Massachusetts.
+© Copyright 2009 by Jaffy Phillips, MA.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.